beekley/plunder/IDEAS.md

 - [ ] Limit the number of cards a player can have in thier stash.
 - [ ] Make the game co-op, where players control parts of the ship during combat.
 Like Captain Sonar.
 - [ ] Every item can be stored in the hold.
 Hold splaces are kept face-down until after combat.
+- [ ] If a player fails to destroy a ship, then the ship is set aside.
+Any player can choose to attack that ship instead.
+- [ ] If a player fails to destroy a ship, the other player can attack that ship immediately, which has any damage already dealt to it.